Azure/iotedge-lorawan-starterkit/docs/user-guide/testing/load_tests.md

 ![image-20220124131449660](..\..\images\lt-message-latency.png)

-**Memory and CPU usage**: Memory and CPU usage was fairly stable, staying between 600 and 800MB of memory usage and around 40% CPU usage during the entire load test.
+**Memory and CPU usage**: Memory and CPU usage was fairly stable, staying between 100 and 130MB of memory usage for the LNS and negligible CPU usage during the entire load test.

 ![host-stats](..\..\images\lt-host-stats.png)